By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Optional: 1 to 3 teaspoons of ginger root, peeled and minced

-- 2 to 3 Tbsp of Olive oil or flavored olive oil + 2 to 4 Tbsp for drizzling
+- 2 to 3 Tbsp of extra virgin olive oil or flavored olive oil + 2 to 4 Tbsp more for drizzling

 - Fresh vegetables, chopped – any combination of bell peppers, zucchini, yellow squash, tomatoes, broccoli, green beans or kale

 - Optional: minced jalapeño or habanero peppers (alternately, use jalapeño-garlic flavored olive oil to add spicy hot flavor)